josegueraweb/note-taker/README.md

 ## Features

-- **Create and View Digital Notes**: Create, store, and access digital notes seamlessly within the application interface.
+Create, store, and access digital notes seamlessly within the application interface.

 ## Programming Languages and Technologies Used